H7AM0/simple-captcha-equation/README.md

 </p>

-**Dorks Eye Google Hacking Dork Scraping and Searching Script**
+**Create a simple captcha equation**

 * Script I made in python 3.
-* With this tool, you can easily find Google Dorks.
+* With this tool, create a captcha equation in an image.
-* Collects potentially vulnerable web pages and applications on the Internet or other awesome info that is picked up by Google's search bots.
+* Gives you the image and the result.
+* Screipt and API

 ****